bjpirt/api-guidelines/standards/data-formats.md

 false can be replaced with termsAndConditions with values yes, no and unknown.

-# SHOULD Null values should have their fields removed
+# SHOULD Remove null value fields

 OpenAPI, which is in common use, doesn’t support null field values (it does allow omitting that field completely if it is not marked as